Wayne742/Project2018/README.md

 This is the begining for me, I spent some time thinking about how I would aproach the project and I quickly put a structure on the README.

 * __Planning__
-At this stage I identified the key stages for the project and some of the initial task that I wouls carry out as I worked towards completion.
+At this stage I identified the key stages for the project and some of the initial task that I would carry out as I worked towards completion.
 Old school pen and paper approach prior to typing up my work.

 * __Break out of Tasks__
 This is my list of smaller tasks and probaby the bulk of the work.